C9b3rD3vi1/Blackhat_python_port_scanner/README.md

 # Blackhat_python_port_scanner
-This is a Black hat python port scanner that i build when learning Black hat python for Pen Testers from Ec-Council
+This is a Black hat python port scanner that I build when learning Black hat python for Pen Testers from Ec-Council course Ethical Hacking